All Episodes

 All right, quick break, right back.

-More of your calls straight ahead, toll free.
+More of your calls.

-It's 800-941 Sean if you want to be a part of the program.
+It's 800-941-Sean if you want to be a part of the program.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

-Hang on for Sean's conservative solutions.
+Hang on for Sean's Conservative Solutions.

 Let's get back to our busy phones.

-Mark in Missouri, next Sean Hannity Show.
+Mark in Missouri, next Sean Hannity show.

-Well, this is the day for angry calls, Sean, because I am very angry as well that President Trump, who's given up so much to serve his country and to save us from the Democrats, now has to turn himself in for arrest post-bail for simply exercising free speech and actually doing his duty as a chief law enforcement officer in the country.
+Well, this is the day for angry calls, Sean, because I am very angry as well that President Trump, who's given up so much to serve his country and to save us from the Democrats, now has to turn himself in for arrest post-bail for simply exercising free speech and actually doing his duty as the chief law enforcement officer in the country.

 He believed that there was election fraud.